 In November 2014 they also announces that they were “experimenting with using the mobile-friendly criteria as a ranking signal”.
 In other words, websites that are “mobile-unfriendly” will rank lower in search results directly affecting traffic from searches.

-Google list four criteria for mobile-friendliness:
+Google list the following criteria for mobile-friendliness:

 - Avoids software that is not common on mobile devices, like Flash

 - Uses text that is readable without zooming

 - Sizes content to the screen so users don’t have to scroll horizontally or zoom

 - Places links far enough apart so that the correct one can be easily tapped